PVDC-project/pvdc_scaled_car/README.md

 # pvdc_scaled_car
-Datasets for scaled car model identification
+Datasets obtained by experiments on scaled car